rnanosaur/rnanosaur.github.io/collections/_tutorial/02-visualize.md

 How to do that?

 {% capture code %}nanosaur robot rviz{% endcapture %}{% include code.html code=code lang="sh" copyable=true %}

+**:memo: Note** If your device has a valid version of ROS installed, you can choice to run instead in a docker, directly on your host.
+A question will appear everytime you type the command.
+{: .notice--info}

 The terminal will show something like the picture below: